If you love hi-fi gear, you won’t love what you’re about to see.

 So he ‘upgrades’ the amplifiers and his customer collects them, takes them home and connects them back up to his expensive speakers, expecting to hear the glorious results of a Mr RFW upgrade.
 It was at this exact moment that Mr RFW’s telephone started ringing.

-Apparently, the customer hooked them up, hit power, and watched the smoke rise from where his tweeters used to be.
-These recently upgraded amplifiers incinerated his speakers at first turn on, within a couple of seconds.
-He “wasn’t happy” and immediately rang the only person who had touched the amplifiers, Mr RFW.
+The customer had hooked them up, hit power, and then watched as smoke rose from where his tweeters used to be.
+These recently improved and upgraded examples of NAD’s finest incinerated his speakers at first turn on, within a couple of milliseconds.

+The owner “wasn’t happy” and immediately rang the only person who had touched the amplifiers, Mr RFW.
 Mr RFW said, “No way, that’s impossible, bring the amplifiers back to me immediately.”
 That’s when things got funny.
-The customer returned to Mr RFW with his amplifiers and they set them up, this time with Mr RFW’s own speakers.
-Apparently, Mr RFW was mumbling that it was impossible for the amplifiers to be faulty, etc.
+The customer returned to Mr RFW with his amplifiers and they set them up, this time with Mr RFW’s expensive speakers.
+Mr RFW was mumbling that it was impossible for the amplifiers to be faulty, etc.

 In the end, the customer’s amplifiers were written off because they were deemed to be beyond economic repair.
 The speakers were repaired, at great cost to the owner.
 I don’t know what happened to Mr RFW’s speakers.